-Palace Of The Inquisition Cartagena Historical Museum, Cartagena
+Palace Of The Inquisition Cartagena Historical MuseumCurrently Closed

 This Spanish Baroque colonial-style villa is one of the most historically significant buildings in the old town of Cartagena.
 Completed in 1770, it is built from white brick, limestone and wood.
 It was the seat of the Holy Office of the Inquisition.
 Here the Inquisition put Semites, non-Catholics, and suspected black magic practitioners to trial.
 800 people were publicly executed.
 Prior to the visit of the Pope, the palace used to exhibit instruments of torture alone.
 Today the first floor exhibits include pre-columbian pottery, historical art and antiques, and weapons and interrogation equipment.
 The second floor is used for temporary exhibitions that you can find out about from the attraction website calendar.
 And the third floor focuses on the history of the city.

-Palace Of The Inquisition Cartagena Historical Museum Information
+Palace Of The Inquisition Cartagena Historical Museum Travel Tips

 - Not disabled accessible.

-Palace Of The Inquisition Cartagena Historical Museum Ticket Prices
+Entrance Ticket Details For Palace Of The Inquisition Cartagena Historical Museum

 - Kids and seniors: COP 16,000

-How To reach Palace Of The Inquisition Cartagena Historical Museum by Public Transport
+How to Reach Palace Of The Inquisition Cartagena Historical Museum

-- Drive to here or take a taxi from outside Old Town.
+- By car or take a taxi from outside Old Town.

 - Walk to here from inside Old Town.

 Love this?
-Explore the entire list of things to do in Cartagena before you plan your trip.
+Explore the entire list of places to visit in Cartagena before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Cartagena and book an accommodation of your choice.

-Palace Of The Inquisition Cartagena Historical Museum, Cartagena Reviews - Write a Review
+Palace Of The Inquisition Cartagena Historical Museum Reviews & Ratings